Outdoor Lions: Cannes 2022 Decoded

 There were no UK-based agency winners in the category this time around, while ALMA DDB Miami captured the highest total of Outdoor Gold Lions, with three for the PepsiCo 'Better with Pepsi' campaign.

-Creative Salon asked Sanjiv Mistry, executive creative director at McCann London and a judge for the Outdoor category, for his thoughts.
+Creative Salon asked Sanjiv Mistry, one of McCann London’s executive creative directors at McCann London and a judge for the Outdoor category, for his thoughts.

 What were the key trends in the category?